margamb/calendar-test/README.md

 A calendar app I created to improve my react and javascript.

+## Challenges -> Start all app from 0.

+- How to design a calendar/event list with as few clicks as posible and user friendly.
+- How to sort all the information I need to develop the app into componets and their relationship to each other.
+- Understand supabase and how it is used.
+Supabase is awesome, it has a great user design, because of that it is easier to understand what I am doing and to learn.
+- How create a component where I control all the fetch and post.
+- Use react-router.
+- UX/UI desig.
+- Responsive design.

+## Steps

 I always start with a wireframe of the project to get a general idea of what I want to include and the flow.
 I like doing it on paper, I don't use a computer to avoid temptation to mix ornament design (like border-shadow...) in this part.

 ![Calendar wireframe](./readme/wireframe.jpg)